Microsoft 365 network connectivity overview

 - Reduces the load on corporate network infrastructure by allowing local egress for Microsoft 365 traffic, bypassing proxies and traffic inspection devices.

-- Secures connections on both ends by leveraging client endpoint security and cloud security features, avoiding application of redundant network security technologies.
+- Secures connections on both ends by applying client endpoint security and cloud security features, avoiding application of redundant network security technologies.

 The Distributed Service Front Door infrastructure is the Microsoft Global Network's highly available and scalable network edge with geographically distributed locations.
 It terminates end user connections and efficiently routes them within the Microsoft Global Network.
 You can learn more about the Microsoft Global Network at How Microsoft builds its fast and reliable global network.